Tallis Photography

 AO2:

-Experiment with and select appropriate resources, media, materials, techniques and processes, reviewing and refining work as it develops.
+Explore and select appropriate resources, media, materials, techniques and processes, reviewing and refining ideas work develops.

 AO3:

-Record in visual and/or other forms ideas, observations and insights relevant to intentions, demonstrating an ability to reflect on work and progress.
+Record ideas, observations and insights relevant to intentions, reflecting critically on work and progress.

 AO4:

-Present a personal, informed and meaningful response demonstrating critical understanding, realising intentions and, where appropriate, making connections between visual, written, oral or other elements.
+Present a personal, informed and meaningful response that realises intentions and, where appropriate, makes connections between visual and other elements.

 Picture